sbabic/swupdate/_sources/swupdate.txt

 Streaming feature
 -----------------

-Even if not yet fully implemented, swupdate is thought to be able to stream the received image directly into the target, without any temporary copy.
+swupdate is thought to be able to stream the received image directly into the target, without any temporary copy.
 In fact, the single installer (handler) receive as input the file descriptor set at the beginning of the image that must be installed.

+The feature can be set on image basis, that means that a user can decide which partial images should be streamed.
+If not streamed (see installed-directly flag), files are temporary extracted into /tmp.
-The reason why this feature is not yet fully implemented and some parts are temporary extracted into /tmp is due to the fact that it is then not possible to make checks on the whole delivered software before installing.
+Of course, by streaming it is not possible to make checks on the whole delivered software before installing.
-By streaming, it can happen that only a part is delivered, for example because the network connection is suddenly broken.
-At the moment, the images making a software release for a device are extracted from the stream and copied into /tmp, and then a check runs before installing.

 The temporary copy is done only when updated from network.
 When the image is stored on an external storage, there is no need of that copy.

 List of supported features
 --------------------------

+- Install on embedded Media (eMMC, SD, Raw NAND,
+  NOR and SPI-NOR flashes)

 - check if a image is available.
 The image is built in a specified format (cpio) and it must contain